JustinRaver/MultiThreaded-Library/README.md

 ## Overview

 This program creates a Java GUI for a simple Library.
-This library allows you to load a file from csv and view the correspoding books in the shape of BookButtons.
-Once the file is loaded you can select the books and view thier material in the Reader area.
+This library allows you to load a file from csv and view the corresponding books in the shape of BookButtons.
+Once the file is loaded you can select the books and view their material in the Reader area.

 ## Compiling and Running